Dynatrace/insightify/documentation/docs/Guides.md

 2. Once the certificate has been uploaded, download the extension bundle zip from [here](https://github.com/Dynatrace/insightify/blob/main/releases/EF2.0/1.0/bundle.zip)
 2. Download to get the extension ZIP file. **Don't rename the file.**
-5. Upload the ZIP file on Dynatrace.
+5. Upload the ZIP file on Dynatrace as outlined [here](https://docs.dynatrace.com/docs/shortlink/extension-lifecycle#upload-custom-extension).
 6. Enter the following endpoint information for pulling data:

    - **Configuration name:** A label to identify this connection.
 It is used for identification purposes.